serverless/event-gateway/README.md

 The Event Gateway exposes an API for emitting events.
 Events API can be used for emitting custom event, HTTP events and for invoking function.
 By default Events API runs on `:4000` port.

+### Event Spaces

+Event Spaces provide a way to logically separate events.
+It can be useful TODO

 ### Event Definition

 All data that passes through the Event Gateway is formatted as an Event, based on our default Event schema: